Find a Meeting Near You Phone icon 800-643-9618

 A long history of drinking alcohol is associated with cirrhosis, more so than a more recent onset of problematic drinking.
 In a study of heavy drinkers with a variety of liver conditions, including both healthy liver function and cirrhosis, patients with cirrhosis had used alcohol heavily for an average of 17 years, while those with healthy liver function had abused it for an average of 7 years.

-As liver function worsened, the average amount of years of drinking increased.1 This tells us as you drink more over time, you increase the likelihood that you will progress through the cirrhosis stages from liver disease to cirrhosis.1
+As liver function worsened, the average number of years of drinking increased.1 This tells us that as you drink more over time, you increase the likelihood that you will progress through the stages of liver disease to cirrhosis.1

 Women are more susceptible than men to cirrhosis,2 although more men than women have cirrhosis and die from it.
-This is related to gender-specific biochemistry and metabolism and a higher prevalence of heavy drinking among men than women.1 People with diets high in fatty foods are also at greater risk for cirrhosis.
-Lastly, those with existing compromises in liver function are at higher risk.2
+This is related to gender-specific biochemistry, metabolism, and a higher prevalence of heavy drinking among men than women.1 Lastly, those with existing compromises in liver function are at higher risk.2

 Cirrhosis Symptoms and Signs